Home Recipes Bisquick Sausage Balls Recipe

 Can You Freeze Bisquick Sausage Balls?

-Absolutely!
-That’s another thing I love about sausage balls.
 I can make a huge batch ahead of time, freeze them, and just cook or reheat whenever I’m in the mood.

 Sure, you won’t get the same freshly baked texture, but they’re still delicious, nonetheless.
 Whether you freeze them raw or baked, they’ll still taste fabulous.

 To freeze raw sausage balls, just roll them up and freeze the balls on a cookie sheet for several hours.
-Then, transfer them into a ziplock bag or airtight container and freeze for up to 3 to 4 months.
+Then, transfer them into a Ziplock bag or airtight container and freeze for up to 3 to 4 months.

 If you’re thawing baked sausage balls, just bake them at 300 degrees until heated all the way through.
 Or just give them a quick spin in the microwave to reheat.